openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 int ossl_quic_fault_resize_handshake(OSSL_QUIC_FAULT *fault, size_t newlen);

 /*
- * TODO(QUIC): Add listeners for specifc types of frame here.
+ * TODO(QUIC): Add listeners for specific types of frame here.
 E.g. we might
  * expect to see an "ACK" frame listener which will be passed pre-parsed ack
  * data that can be modified as required.
  */